Nextiva / Blog / Customer Experience

 How AI Receptionists Work

-An AI virtual receptionist relies on NLP to understand spoken language and hold real-time conversations with callers.
+An AI virtual receptionist uses NLP to understand spoken language and hold real-time conversations with callers.
 When someone calls, the AI converts human speech into text, interprets the meaning, and decides what action to take.
 Here’s how the process works in practice:

 AI training and setup